bbohen/airhorn/README.md

 ## Mac OS

-Unzip the latest release from `/releases` and live your airhorn-fueled dreams.
+Unzip the latest Airhorn.app release from `/releases` and live your airhorn-fueled dreams.

 ![Screenshot](docs/screenshot_1.png)